radbrackets/cinema-challange/README.md

 # High Way Cinema

 Our client has a cinema in Wrocław, Poland.
-Currently, all movies schedule is done by Pen and Paper on big board where there is plan for given time for all movies the cinema shows.
-Planner Jadwiga needs to schedule seans(seans is movie schedule at given time)for best used of the space.
+Currently, all movies scheduling is done by Pen and Paper on a big board where there is a plan for the given time for all the movies on display.
+Planner Jadwiga needs to schedule seans (i.e. a movie scheduled at a given time) the for best use of the space.

 ## Board overview